PaulDMooney/css-grid-blog/ICONS_BLOGPOST.md

 #### Data URLs for Icons
 [Data URLs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) are a nice way to bundle your CSS and icons together into the same HTTP request, though there are some good and some vague reasons why [this is bad](https://github.com/angular/angular-cli/issues/13355#issuecomment-451089973).
 If handled properly, this can still be a good thing.
 Especially if you're not using HTTP/2.
 The main concern is to avoid duplicate data URLs otherwise it can easily bloat your CSS assets fast.

 With Sass we can avoid this duplication pretty easily with inheritance.
 Let's say we want to make a `.download-icon-large` which is twice as big as the original, then we just inherit the original and override its properties.
-It's possible to make a mixin of this if it's a common enough occurence:
+It's possible to make a mixin of this if it's a common enough occurrence:

 ```sass
 @mixin overrideIconSize($extends-class, $icon-size) {